 Kilkenny Arts Festival 2026: The Ultimate Visitor Guide

 Planning a trip to the Kilkenny Arts Festival 2026?
-Taking place from August 6 to August 16, 2026, this world-class event transforms the historic city of Kilkenny, often referred to as Ireland’s medieval city, into a vibrant hub of music, theatre, art, and culture for 10 unforgettable days.
+Taking place from August 6 to August 16, 2026, this world-class event transforms the historic city of Kilkenny—Ireland’s medieval capital—into a vibrant hub of music, theatre, art, and culture for 10 unforgettable days.

-Having attended the festival ourselves, we can confidently say it’s one of the best cultural festivals in Ireland, combining internationally acclaimed performances with intimate venues, outdoor events, and a uniquely welcoming atmosphere.
+Having experienced the magic of this festival firsthand, we can confidently say it’s one of the best cultural events in Ireland.
+It perfectly balances internationally acclaimed performances with the intimate, historic atmosphere of Kilkenny’s “Medieval Mile.”

 Kilkenny Arts Festival 2026: Quick Overview